lwjohnst86/tagDiabetes/doc/manuscript.md

 within the TAGFA composition predict metabolic function is determined by using cross-validation on the PLS models.

-All analyses were performed using R 3.3.1 [@Rbase], along with the R packages geepack 1.2.1 for GEE [@Hoejsgaard2006a] and pls 2.6.0 for PLS.
+All analyses were performed using R 3.4.0 [@Rbase], along with the R packages geepack 1.2.1 for GEE [@Hoejsgaard2006a] and pls 2.6.0 for PLS.
 The R code and extra analyses for this manuscript is available at {{code doi}}.
-Results were considered statistically significance at p<0.05, after adjusting for multiple testing using the Benjamini-Hochberg False Discovery Rate [@Benjamini1995a].
+Results were considered statistically significant at p<0.05, after adjusting for multiple testing using the Benjamini-Hochberg False Discovery Rate [@Benjamini1995a].
 STROBE was used as a guideline for reporting [@Vandenbroucke2007b].